I write about things I find interesting, and although I am not an expert, I have fun learning as I research. I hope you like the results!

 My mother, knowing about the things that were going on in the area, used to worry about ne’er-do-wells breaking into the house and taking advantage of a woman living on her own with no protection.

-Due to that fear, she used to have us all sleep in the same bedroom for securities sake.
-I was around 3, and my sister, five years the elder, was around 8.
+Due to that fear, she used to have us all sleep in the same bedroom for security's sake.
+I was around three, and my sister, five years the elder, was around eight.
 To bolster her peace of mind further, a tall chest of drawers (she used to call it a tallboy) was also pushed up against the bedroom door.
-Now, theoretically, even if someone were to attempt a burglary in the property, we would be safe and sound in our secure little nocturnal familial den.
+Now, theoretically, even if someone were to attempt a burglary on the property, we would be safe and sound in our secure little nocturnal familial den.

 Read the links at the bottom of the article for further explanation of false memories and faulty childhood memories.